-To end a call in progress, momentarily press the $\checkmark$ button.
-Only the active call(s) will be terminated and if there is a call on hold, it will become the new active call.
+To end a call in progress:

+- 1. Momentarily push the Phone Sebutton. - Only the active call(s) will be terminated and if there is a call on hold, it will become the new active call.
 If the active call is terminated by the phone far end, a call on hold may not become active automatically.
-This is cell phone-dependent.
-To bring the call back from hold, press and hold the $\checkmark$ button until you hear a single beep.
+This is cell phone-dependent. - 2.
+To bring the call back from hold, push and hold the Phone button until you hear a single beep.